davi-sousa-queiroz/javascript-projects/README.md

 A collection of projects I built while learning JavaScript.

-The goal of this repository is to document my progress as I learn JavaScript through hands-on projects.
-Every project focuses on practicing new concepts and improving my problem-solving skills.
+The goal of this repository is to document my progress as I learn JavaScript through hands on projects.
+Every project focuses on practicing new concepts and improving my problem solving skills.

 ---